Synthux-Academy/spotykach-firmware/README.md

 - stereo/mono switch.
   - in the stereo mode input A serves as L, input B - as R. The inputs are shared between decks.
 Deck outputs are then mixed through a crossfader and sent to the out A/B (L/R respectively).
   - in mono mode input A is dedidcated to deck A and B - to B. Same with outputs.
 Please note that if input B is not plugged in, input A works for both A and B.
-- no freezing
+- overall spotykach is more stable
-- slice mode tweaks.
+- eslice mode tweaks.
 The default slice is now 1/8th.
 - higher LFO frequency (up to 12Hz)
 - sequencer works properly with reel mode
 - reverse works without skipping parts of the loop